Spiritus Hermeticum: part four

 His Master told him that there is no greater chastisement than lack of piety, for there is no flame of torment so fierce as that of impiety, which is hedged with terrors and remorse, and there is no ravenous beast that so mauls the Mind as lack of piety and encirclement of evil in its many forms.
 Such a Mind cries out on all occasions: I burn, I am ablaze, I know not what to cry or do; ah, wretched me!
 I am devoured by all the ills that compass me about; alack, poor me, I neither see nor hear my happiness and my Redeemer holds himself aloof!
 Such are the cries wrung from the Mind chastised by itself and its vile tendencies.
 Such is the Law of Truth and Justice, and no evil one escapes it here on earth or in the realms of Light and darkness which encircle it about."

 Thus did one Master instruct his worthy disciple with the imperishable and unchangeable Truths taught by the Divine Hermes in the long ago.
 May they find a lodging within your inmost heart and be unto you a guiding star in all the vicissitudes of earthly life.
 But do not forget your brothers and sisters either.
 Let your Mind of Light have compassion for the unhappy and unfortunate ones whose torments Hermes describes.
 Pray that the Light be given to them when they have learned their bitter lessons of remorse and turn to the better way, as all will do and must do in the end, however long it may take.
-This leads us to another important teaching of Hermes which should be of vital interest to all of us on the path to the Light, that of Regeneration.
+This leads us to a most important teaching of Hermes found in the seventh book of the Poemander under the heading The Secret Sermon on the Mountain.

 The doctrine of Regeneration